Alken & Venn

 Much iron was born from the tower once.
 The king made soldiers of iron and built a castle of iron.
 And it is said that he even tried producing a dragon of iron.

 This superficiality extended to the Old Iron King’s personal relationships, too.
-As noted before, the kingdom’s prosperity allowed him to invite various dubious guests from foreign lands into his court.
-This openness may have come from past experience, but the fact that it was specifically his opulence that attracted them proves how misguided he was.
-Many of these foreigners were charlatans, all too happy to feed the Old Iron King’s ego in order to earn his favor and maybe a smidgen of his assets.
+The kingdom’s prosperity allowed him to invite various dubious guests from foreign lands into his court.
+This openness may have come from past experience, but the fact that it was specifically his opulence which attracted them proves how misguided he was.
+Many of these foreigners were charlatans, all too happy to feed the Iron King’s ego in order to earn his favor and maybe a smidgen of his assets.
 Only a few actually contributed anything of value to his kingdom, the most notable of which is Eygil.
-This pyromancer is the only named individual known to have served the king besides Alonne, implying that he was held in a similar standing to the trusted knight.
+This pyromancer is the only named individual known to have served the king besides Alonne, implying that he was held in a similar standing to the trusted knight — and just as Alonne reference’s the king’s love of iron, “Egil” (エギル) references his love of sword, meaning “sword’s edge” in Old Norse.
 The spells he created are only found at Brume Tower, so if nothing else, he was definitely a legitimate spellcrafter.
 More importantly though, their location is proof that he was present in the king’s precious ironworks.

 Eygil had more than likely curried enough favor with the Old Iron King to be entrusted with managing the iron facilities in his lord’s absence.
-The monarch did need to run a nation, or at least wanted to bask in the comfort and luxury of home.
-Likewise, Eygil’s presence there and use of pyromancy indicates that he was more interested in using an iron furnace than joining the king’s exotic company.
+The monarch did need to run a nation, or bask in the comfort and luxury of home.
+Likewise, Eygil’s use of pyromancy indicates that he was more interested in using an iron furnace than joining the king’s exotic company.
 Therefore, putting him in charge was the most logical decision; that doesn’t make him any different, of course.
-The massive iron bull statue ornamenting the Iron Keep is dubbed “Eygil’s Iron Statue”, (エギルの鉄像) meaning that he was the one who produced and gifted his lord such an oversized icon.
-This feat would be impossible without access to the kingdom’s ironworks, and the lever inside controls the flames other bull constructs flare out throughout the whole castle — he was in charge of all things fire-and-iron-related.
-It shows that even the King’s most competent retainers knew to tickle his ego to get in his good graces, and it worked.
+The massive iron bull statue ornamenting the Iron Keep is dubbed “Eygil’s Iron Statue”, (エギルの鉄像) meaning that he was the one who gifted his lord such an oversized icon.
+This feat would be impossible without access to the kingdom’s ironworks, and the lever inside controls the flames which other bull constructs flare out throughout the whole castle — he was in charge of all things fire-and-iron-related.
+It shows that even the king’s most competent retainers knew to tickle his ego to get in his good graces, and it worked.

 All of this debauchery must have brought Alonne no end of frustration, horror, and disappointment.
-This was no longer the noble, lovestruck king he chose to serve.
+This was no longer the noble, ambitious king he chose to serve.
 He saw money and power turn him into a depraved, corrupt hedonist hellbent on wasting away his life in the lap of luxury.
 What was the point of helping the king achieve that prosperity?
 What was the point of him even being there?
-Perhaps it was to try putting his lord back on the right path, but whatever attempts Alonne may have made to advise the Iron King, they evidently all failed to convince him to reform.
+To try putting his lord back on the right path?
+But whatever attempts Alonne may have made to advise the Iron King, they evidently all failed to convince him to reform.
 As Shalquoir infers, the monarch didn’t realize how truly ugly his actions had become beneath the superficial glamor.
 In his strive to improve his image, he instead ended up becoming more vulgar than ever.
 And after a certain point, Alonne just gave up on him, deciding to leave his lord for a new land when his master’s kingdom had reached its zeitgeist — or at least, he should have.

 Helmet of the knight Aaron, who served the Old Iron King.